sarahamer13/reading-notes/Reading1-401.md

 ### *Based on the “Names and Values in Python” reading, explain the difference between mutable and immutable data types in Python* ###

-- Mutable data are values that can be changes while immutable data are values that can't be changed.
+- Mutable data are values that can be changed while immutable data are values that can't be changed.

 [Reference1](https://codefellows.github.io/code-401-python-guide/curriculum/class-01/notes/pain_suffering)